yook-one/marketing-tools/README.md

 * [/images](images) - all image-based assets
   * [/badges](images/badges) - badges for your storefront
+  * [/graphics](images/graphics) - graphics for Yook-related sections of the shopping experience
   * [/logos](images/logos) - Yook logos and logo elements

 # How assets are provided